dbrownidau/constitution/WIP-Constitution.md

 6.2.
 Membership of the Association shall cease in accordance to the Cease of Membership provision contained within this Constitution.

+6.3.
+Records of membership shall include the full name, nominated email address and student number (if applicable) of each member.

 7. Cease of Membership
 ----------------------
 Membership of the Association shall cease if the member: